LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 Our Approach
 ------------

-In the interest of providing a consistent experience for our students, we will be using the multi-platform Mono (the SDK), which comes with the build tool NAnt.
+In the interest of providing a consistent experience for our students who use various operating systems on their on=wn machines, we will be using the multi-platform Mono (the SDK).
-You can use a variety of editors, but we will introduce :ref:`jEdit` as a free, convenient, multi-platform alternative.

-MonoDevelop could be used, but while its defaults may be OK for very complex projects, they are highly constraining for projects at this level.

-Our notes assume for the most part that you are working with Mono and NAnt.
-The editor is less critical, though we will discuss jEdit.
+We find the IDE MonoDevelop convenient to integrate everything for a beginner, and it is a powerful tool at a more advanced level.
+Hence we start off introducing and using MonoDevelop.
+Later we will look at some of the underlying tools that are obscured by the use of MonoDevelop.

-Mono has an extra advantage in the tool csharp, which has a rough analog in Microsoft's tools but in a somewhat limited form.
+Mono has an extra advantage in the tool csharp, for immediate testing of small snippets of code.
+We will ude it extensively as we introduce bits of syntax.

 As there is significant evolution of both the Microsoft and Mono *toolchains*--a fancy word we want you to know and a more